betaflight/betaflight/docs/Board - CC3D.md

 | 2     | USART3       | FLEX PORT      |                                          |
 | 3     | SoftSerial   | RC connector   | pins 5 and 6 (Rx and Tx respectively)    |

-The Softserial port is available only for Softserial PPM configuration.
-The transmission data rate is limited to 19200 bds.
+The Softserial port is not available when RX_PARALLEL_PWM is used.
+The transmission data rate is limited to 19200 baud.

 To connect the GUI to the flight controller you need additional hardware attached to the USART1 serial port (by default).